Ignacivss/Ignacivss/README.md

-### Welcome to my profile 🐍
+### Welcome to my profile of github

 ### ⛩️ About me
-Nothing.
+A random guy who uploads his projects to github

-Learning HTML, JavaScript, Python.
+Currently learning html along with javascript and other languages

 ### 🍀 Pronouns